microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

   - Install the required libraries listed in the requirements.txt file via `pip install -r requirements.txt`
   - Open the project in VS Code using `code .`
 - [Create an Azure OpenAI Resource](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview)
 - Deploy the following models in your Azure OpenAI resource.
-A couple of challenges may require a few additional prereqs so be sure to checkout the pre-reqs for the respective challenges.
+A couple of challenges may require a few additional prerequisites so be sure to checkout the pre-reqs for the respective challenges.
   - gpt-35-turbo
   - text-davinci-003
   - text-embedding-ada-002